 Welcome!

-Here, you can find copies of my philosophy essays (for undergraduate classes) and notes (for graduate seminars).
-For more public-facing work, see my Substack; for more personal stuff, see my Instagram.
+This site hosts copies of my philosophy essays (for undergraduate classes) and notes (for graduate seminars).
+However, you’ll probably be much more interested in the work on my Substack.

 Some beautiful non-Oxford places (with fantastic greenery, lighting, & food):